Nayan-Chaturvedi/ChaiAurCode/README.md

 ## Lecture 13: Date and Time

 - **Reference:** https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date
-- Date is calculted in milli second starting from January 1st
+- Date is calculated in milli second starting from January 1st 1970
 - In future, we will be using Temporal object like Math, which will contain all the methods, but as of we will be using Date object only.
 - Date can be converted into string using toString() method
 - **toLocaleDateString():** It will give the value with date with / format Example: 9/27/2023